 The Bodhisatta was once a king and he ruled righteously.
 He used to play dice with his chaplain and his infallible good luck mantra was “‘Tis nature’s law that rivers wind, and trees grow of wood by law of kind; And given opportunity, all women work iniquity.”
 Tired of always losing money to the Bodhisatta, the chaplain devised a plan to extinguish the mantra, after which he believed he would win games and get rich.
-He found a poor pregnant woman and, divining that she was carrying a girl, paid to take her after she was born.
+He found a poor pregnant woman and, divining that she was carrying a girl, paid to take the child after she was born.
 He kept this girl confined to his palace under lock and key and had her raised entirely by women, never letting her even see a man other than himself.
 And when she came of age, he married her.

 All this time the chaplain had stopped playing dice, but finally he challenged the Bodhisatta to a game.
 After the Bodhisatta sang his mantra, the chaplain uttered “except for my girl” at the end – and he won.
 The Bodhisatta now knew there was a virtuous woman locked up at his chaplain’s home, so he hired a clever young scamp to corrupt her.

-Knowing the chaplain sent his wife’s attendant out daily to buy perfumes and flowers, the scamp used the Bodhisatta’s money to open a perfume shop near the chaplain’s house.
-One day as the captive woman’s attendant passed by, the scamp rushed out of his store, threw himself at her feet and cried out “Oh mother, where have you been all this time?”
+Knowing that the chaplain sent his wife’s attendant out daily to buy perfumes and flowers, the scamp used the Bodhisatta’s money to open a perfume shop near the chaplain’s house.
+One day as the attendant passed by, the scamp rushed out of his store, threw himself at her feet and cried out “Oh mother, where have you been all this time?”
 His friends aided the lie by remarking emphatically how similar the two looked, and eventually the attendant was convinced.
 The two embraced and discussed their lives.
 The attendant told her “son” about the beautiful woman she cared for and he promised to give his “mother” all the flowers and perfumes she wanted for free from then on.

-The attendant returned with so many flowers and perfumes the wife asked what she had done to please her husband.
+The attendant returned with so many flowers and perfumes that the wife asked what she had done to please her husband.
 Her attendant explained that she was not spending more money, she was now getting things from her son, not the regular shop.
 After a few days the scamp feigned illness.
 When the attendant came to see him, he told her that because the chaplain’s wife was reportedly so beautiful he had fallen madly in love with her; and if he could not have her, he would die of a broken heart.
 The attendant said she would try to arrange it.